dorawyy/cpen321-w24-CarbonWise/documentation/M3_Requirements_and_Design.md

 ### **3.2.
 Actors Description**

-1. **User**: User that is authenticated and has access to all functionality.
+1. **User**: A user that is authenticated and has access to all functionality.
-2. **Guest User**: Guest user who is not authenticated and has limited access.
+2. **Guest User**: An unauthenticated guest user who can scan products but cannot access history or features.

 ### **3.3.
 Functional Requirements**
 <a name="fr1"></a>